 Specks in your vision

-Most of the time they are nothing to worry about, but sometimes they can be a symptom of a tear in your retina.
-The retina is the clear tissue at the back of your eye.
-If you notice a sudden increase in floaters or if you see floaters along with flashes of light, this may be a symptom of retinal detachment.
+Most of the time floaters are harmless.
+However, they can be a symptom of a tear in the retina.
+(The retina is the clear tissue at the back of your eye.)
+If you notice a sudden increase in floaters or if you see floaters along with flashes of light, this may be a symptom of a retinal tear or detachment.
 Call your eye doctor if you have these symptoms.

 - Last reviewed on 11/4/2015